-Lilly is at the heart of East Campus, the First-Year Campus for Duke Undergraduates.
-To serve our community, during what used to be a normal semester, Lilly Library remains open for 129 hours each week!
-Our student assistants are an essential element in maintaining a high level of service, and we want to introduce you to one of our “Class of 2020” – seniors who have worked in Lilly Library throughout their Duke careers.
-Get to know our seniors in these profiles, and you’ll appreciate them as much we do.
+The Lilly and Music Libraries are at the heart of East Campus, the First-Year Campus for Duke Undergraduates.
+To serve our community, during the semester, the East Campus Libraries remain open for 175 hours each week!
+Our student assistants are an essential element in maintaining a high level of service, and we want to introduce you to one of our “Class of 2023”.
+Get to know Emma L., one of our graduating student assistants in this profile, and you’ll appreciate her as much we do.

-- Academic major: Statistics and Computer Science
+- Academic major: Biology and Chemistry

-- Favorite campus eatery: Div Cafe
+- Favorite campus eatery: Late-night Pitchforks

-- Favorite off-campus eatery: Sushi Love
+- Favorite off-campus eatery: The Parlour

 Q: If you could have a sleepover anywhere in the libraries, where would you choose, and why?